aishwinj04/Live-Currency-Converter-Desktop-App-/README.md

 - **Version 1.0**:
   - Hardcoded currencies (only CAD to USD conversion).
   - User input was limited to one fixed currency (USD) and conversion was fixed to EUR.

+- **Version 3.0: (Latest)**
+  - Introduced an advanced layout using nested horizontal and vertical layouts for a cleaner, more modular, and scalable design.